 Further information on tuition, matriculation fees and various financing options can be found here.
 Please feel free to contact us if you have any questions.

-The creative popular musician: songwriter, performer and band musician
+The artistic and creative popular musician: songwriter, interpreter and band musician

 A B.Mus. in Popular Music will prepare you for a number of freelance careers: